-II.
-Who do We Turn To if Our Company is Placed on Prepayment Review?
+I. Who do We Turn To if Our Health Care Practice or Company is Placed on Prepayment Review?

-Recently, we noticed that some providers had attempted to turn to the Small Business Association (SBA) to sort out their problems with ZPICs and Medicare.
+Recently, we noticed that a least one provider association attempted to turn to the Small Business Administration (SBA) to heko sort out their problems with ZPICs and Medicare.
 While a creative option, it is not likely a solution that is going to get you very far.

 The Centers for Medicare & Medicaid Services (CMS) and its contractors are not obliged to follow the direction of the SBA or many other entities, and even if they were, there is considerable support from the public and the government regarding the prepayment review process in light of the persistent Medicare fraud from which the program suffers.
 Instead, there are really only two options for responding to prepayment review.